weirdev/lagern/INPROGRESS.md

 		BackupSource may have list of destinations it backs up to Delete HashBlobPair class?
 	Replace with tuples
-Backblaze support
+MetadataNode
+	Improve semantics of serializing/deserializing
+		Better handling of difference between loading the entire tree into memory and loading single node Backblaze support
 	Single queue for pending transmissions?
 	Ability to stall main thread from queuing more uploads?